-Stop taking atorvastatin and call a doctor if you get:
+Stop taking atorvastatin and contact 111 or call your doctor if:

-- muscle pain, tenderness, weakness or cramps – these can be signs of muscle breakdown and kidney damage
+- you get unexplained muscle pain, tenderness, weakness or cramps – these can be signs of muscle breakdown and kidney damage

-- yellow skin or the whites of your eyes turn yellow, or your skin turns yellow, although this may be less obvious on brown or black skin, or if you have pale poo and dark pee - this can be a sign of liver problems
+- the whites of your eyes turn yellow, or your skin turns yellow, although this may be less obvious on brown or black skin, or if you have pale poo and dark pee – these can be signs of liver problems

-- a skin rash with pink-red blotches, especially on the palms of the hands or soles of your feet – this could be a sign of erythema multiforme
+- you get a skin rash with pink or red blotches, especially on the palms of your hands or soles of your feet – this could be a sign of erythema multiforme

-- you have severe stomach pain – this can be a sign of pancreas problems
+- you have severe stomach pain – this can be a sign of acute pancreatitis

-- a cough, feeling short of breath, and weight loss - this can be a sign of lung disease
+- you have a cough, feel short of breath, and are losing weight – this can be a sign of lung disease

 Serious allergic reaction